-- Never unlatch the engine hood while driving. - Before every trip, ensure that the engine hood is latched.
+- Never unlatch the engine hood while driving. - Before every trip, ensure that the engine hood is latched. - WARNING Danger of burns when opening the hood

 If you open the hood when the engine has overheated or during a fire in the engine compartment, you could come into contact with hot gases or other escaping operating fluids.